raae/queen.raae.codes/content/emails-olavea/2022/07/09-backwards/index.md

 npm install gatsby-transformer-cloudinary@beta-v4
 ```

 Suppose you are already using gatsby-transformer-cloudinary with existing data.
-In that case, you might want to start with gatsby-transformer-cloudinary@beta, which has no breaking changes, but the possibility to migrate to gatsby-plugin-image.
+In that case, you might want to start with gatsby-transformer-cloudinary@beta, which has no breaking changes, but the possibility to migrate to gatsby-plugin-image before doing v4 needed changes.

 ## Backwards compatible plugins